-The Women’s Football Alliance (WFA) was designed to create the largest and most competitive women’s tackle football league in the world.
+The Women’s Football Alliance (WFA) is the largest, longest running, and most competitive women’s tackle football league in the world.
 Women’s tackle football teams and leagues have been in existence for over four decades, but the most promising growth in the sport – both in the number of teams and in the level of competition – has taken place over the last five years.

 In 2009, the WFA opened its doors to female athletes across the nation, regardless of their financial status.
-The WFA’s non-profit business model changed the sport by charging franchises 70 percent lower fees than other women’s leagues in operation.
-Furthermore, 75 percent of the money raised by the WFA was invested right back into the member teams and their players.
-The WFA also created unique rewards for member teams,and players teams by providing All-American jerseys, playoff travel money, championship rings, championship uniforms, and national broadcasting of the National Championship on major sporting networks such as ESPN3, Root Sports, Eleven Sports, and Comcast.
+The WFA’s non-profit business model encouraged community and corporate sponsorship with revenue being re-invested into its WFA teams and players.
+The WFA also created unique rewards for member teams and players, including All-American jerseys, playoff travel money, championship rings, championship uniforms, and national broadcasting of the National Championship on major sporting networks such as ESPN3, Root Sports, Eleven Sports, and Comcast.

-The Women’s Football Alliance continues to support the successful growth of women’s tackle football across the United States and around the world, with the ultimate goal of having a majority of our games broadcast on national television networks.
+The Women’s Football Alliance continues to support the successful growth of women’s tackle football across the United States and around the world.

 “As a league, we are indebted to the multiple leagues that have helped women’s football grow to where we are today.
 We came in with a plan to take the game to another level, and we believe the success of our teams shows on the field.
 From 2011 until 2013, the number of WFA players on the U.S. National Team skyrocketed from zero percent to 96 percent and multiple players are now coaching in the NFL.